voxel51/fiftyone/docs/source/user_guide/app.rst

 Configuring the App
 ___________________

-The behavior of the App can be configured globally, on a per-session basis, and on a per-dataset basis.
+The App's behavior can be configured on a per-session, per-dataset, or global basis.

+The order of precedence is:

+1. Any changes that you make to the :meth:`session.config <fiftyone.core.session.Session.config>` of a live session
+2. Any settings stored in a dataset's :meth:`app_config <fiftyone.core.dataset.Dataset.app_config>`
+3. Settings from your :ref:`global App config <configuring-fiftyone-app>`

+Any settings or changes made at higher levels of precedence will override any lower priority settings the next time you load/refresh the App.

 Global App config
 -----------------